-Ghost is an open-source content management system for publishers and bloggers that makes writing and publishing content on the internet easy.
+Ghost is an open-source content management system for publishers and bloggers that makes writing and publishing online content easy.

 Ghost was created in 2013 and has evolved into a world-class CMS thanks to the features added since then.
-As with most software, Ghost is released following a versioning system, where each version contains a set of features added or removed and some bug fixes.
+As with most software, Ghost is released under a versioning system, where each version includes a set of features added or removed, along with bug fixes.

-A major version indicates essential changes (features, UX, infrastructure, etc..) to the previous one.
-The last version of Ghost is 5.105, and the major supported versions are v2, v3, v4, and v5.
+A major version indicates essential changes (features, UX, infrastructure, etc.) to the previous one.
+The last version of Ghost is 6.19, and the major supported versions are v2, v3, v4, v5, and v6.

-For example, a blog running on Ghost v2 has significantly different features and user experience from Ghost v3, which differs from Ghost v4 and so on.
+For example, a blog running on Ghost v2 has a significantly different feature set and user experience from Ghost v3, which in turn differs from Ghost v4, and so on.

 Why you should know your Ghost version